Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 What Risks are Involved in Changing to the Raw Diet?

 The Raw Diet is not a change that can be made in one day.
 It takes research and careful planning with the aid of a healthcare professional, especially for expecting mothers and young children.
 The diet needs to be based around whole grains and legumes that will provide the nutrients and protein needed to replace meats and dairy.
-Vitamin B12, the most essential vitamin to the human body, is difficult to find in a Raw diet so it is important that it is safely supplemented.
+Vitamin B12, the most essential vitamin to the human body, is difficult to find in a raw diet, so it is important that it is safely supplemented.

 Other Sources on Raw Food Diet: